ethereum/ethereum-org-website/src/content/developers/tutorials/yellow_paper_evm/index.md

 There are three costs:

 1. The inherent cost of the specific opcode.
    To get this value, find the cost group opcode in Appendix H (p.
-28, under expression (327)), and find the cost group in expression (324).
+28, under equation (327)), and find the cost group in equation (324).
    This gives you a cost function, which in most cases uses parameters from Appendix G (p.
 27).

    For example, the opcode `CALLDATACOPY` is a member of group W<sub>copy</sub>.